Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/unstoppable-apps/slides.md

 ## 👼 Flashbots

-> Flashbots is a research and development organization formed to mitigate the negative externalities posed by Maximal Extractable Value (MEV) to stateful blockchains, starting with Ethereum.<br/><br/>
+> Flashbots is a research and development organization formed to mitigate the negative externalities posed by Maximal Extractable Value (MEV) to stateful blockchains, starting with Ethereum.<br /><br />
 > -- [Flashbots](https://www.flashbots.net/) --

 Notes: